Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 4a, 4b, 4c, 4d, 4e, 4f) Try putting these sentences in the imperfetto (this is how they did things in the past), in the simple future (this is how they are planning to do things), and in the conditional (how, hypothetically, things could work).

 The rule is that venire and andare are only used in simple tenses.
 In compound tenses you use essere.
 This is a good thing to know, perhaps, but you probably won't want to even try it.
 We already use the past participle of the transitive verb in the passive voice, so having another one in the same sentence would make a big mess.
 So don't worry about it.
-You can use these with the simple future or imperfetto (see the solutions to the exercise above).
+You can use these with the simple future or imperfetto (see the solutions to the exercise above at the end of the lesson).

 The comforting thing is, however, that if you just listen, and notice that, "Oh yeah!
 People do use this venire in the passive sometimes," you will get accustomed to hearing it in certain types of situations.
 Certain moments just call for it and pretty soon, you will get a feel for it because you will have heard it so many times.
 And then, you will start using it yourself, with a smile on your face, and plenty of well-earned pride.
 You just need to pay attention and be aware that it exists.